-The size of Australia’s radio industry means that the NFSA can only acquire a fraction of the programs that are available across digital and analogue broadcasting platforms.
+Given the size of Australia’s commercial and community radio sectors the NFSA can only acquire a fraction of the programs that are available across digital and analogue broadcasting platforms.
 In determining priorities for collecting radio, the aim is to obtain a selection illustrating the diversity of Australian radio production, developments in the radio industry and its history.

 Initiatives to collect radio recordings and documentation rely on the cooperation of radio producers and station management to provide recordings to be preserved in the national collection such as The Slice of Life project, during the Bicentennial of 1988, which encompassed geographic sampling of 24 hours of broadcasts from 60 radio stations.